2020PB/police-brutality/reports/Oregon.md

 ### Protestor bleeding from head after he was shot by police | June 19th

-A screenshot of a Tweet shows a protestor bleeding from the head after being shot by police.
+A screenshot of a Tweet from @1misanthrophile shows a protestor bleeding from the head after being shot by police.
 The poster claims to have been watching a livestream, in which protestors say the man was struck by a rubber bullet.

 tags: shoot, rubber-bullets